-Play Music: What's the family plan and how much is it?
+What's the Google Play Music Family Plan and how much is it?

-Apart from ad-free access to 35 million songs you can stream, the family plan includes the ability for each member to stream simultaneously on any device, keep their listening experiences separate, and get music recommendations tailored what they like.
-In other words, your favorite Adele tracks won't ever show up in your husband's account.
+Apart from ad-free streaming access to millions of songs, the Google Play Music Family Plan includes the ability for each member to stream simultaneously on any device, keep their listening experiences separate, and get music recommendations tailored to what they like.
+In other words, your favourite Adele tracks won't ever show up in your husband's account.

-Play Music: How do purchases work with the family plan?
+How do purchases work with the Google Play Music Family Plan?

-After a family plan manager sets up a family payment method and everyone has joined, each member can purchase music, apps, games, movies, shows, ebooks, and magazines.
+After a Family Plan manager sets up a family payment method and everyone has joined, each member of the plan can purchase music, apps, games, movies, shows, ebooks, and magazines.
 You can read more about this at Google's FAQ page.